Quantum multifractality as a probe of phase space in the Dicke model: Multifractality in the Dicke model

 \subsection{Convergence and effective dimension}

-We use a convergence criterion for $q=1$ to ensure that most of the wave function of the coherent states that we consider lie within the energy interval of converged eigenstates, ranging from the ground-state to a selected excited energy, so minor components over higher energies remain negligible, and the normalization is guaranteed to a set of significant figures.
+We use a convergence criterion for $q=1$ to ensure that most of the wave function of the coherent states that we consider lie within the energy interval of numerically converged eigenstates, ranging from the ground-state to a selected excited energy, so minor components over higher energies remain negligible, and the normalization is guaranteed to a set of significant figures.
 Nevertheless, minor components associated with high-lying states are magnified and become not negligible for $q\sim 0$.
 The analysis of multifractality is thus challenging for $\text{IPR}_{q}$ with $q\sim 0$, which are highly sensitive to the convergence of the wave functions and the truncation.
-In particular, the Hausdorff dimension $D_0=D$ of the coherent states can hardly ever be identified for the Dicke model.
+In particular, the Hausdorff dimension $D_0=D$ of the coherent states can hardly ever be identified for the Dicke model, although it can be estimated for some cases.
 The convergence problem is minimized by increasing the value of the cut-off, but this becomes highly expensive in terms of computational resources.

 The scaling analysis also requires setting a finite, effective dimension $\aleph_{\text{eff}}$ for the coherent states with a given mean energy.
 A naive choice would be the size of the collective qubit space, which goes as $j=\mathcal{N}/2$.
 Nevertheless, by studying the participation of states in a given energy surface and considering that the density of states (DoS) scales as $j$, it was recently shown that the proper scaling should go as $\aleph_{\text{eff}}\sim j^{3/2}$, instead of $\aleph_{\text{eff}}\sim j$~\cite{Pilatowsky-Cameo2022}.
 Therefore, we use $\aleph_{\text{eff}}\sim j^{3/2}$ as the effective size of the Hilbert space to perform the multifractal analysis.